 - Maintain a record of CPE activities, credits and related evidence.

-Note: For more information about the recertification requirements, you can request from firstname.lastname@example.org the Candidate Handbook of the chosen credential.
+Note: For more information about the recertification requirements, please refer to Candidate Handbook.

 For any breach of certification requirements, TRECCERT serves a warning notice to the certified individual requiring taking corrective actions to resolve the situation.